KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a requested method or operation is not implemented.

-    [System.NotImplementedException]::New("a requested method or operation is not implemented.")
+    throw [System.NotImplementedException]::New("a requested method or operation is not implemented.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.NotImplementedException.aspx)